BadMagic100/Archipelago.MultiClient.Net.Analyzers/README.md

 This warning is intended to prevent bugs when comparing `ItemFlags`.
 Because item classification is a flag, an item might have multiple flag values set, such as `ItemFlags.Advancement | ItemFlags.Trap`.
 In such scenarios, a switch statement does not capture the programmer's intent ("is this item a progression item") due to its use of direct comparisons.
 Instead, pattern matching case statements with `HasFlag` should be used to perform the comparison.

-This analyzer also offers a corresponding fix action "Convert case to use HasFlag" on offending switch statements.
+This analyzer also offers a corresponding fix action "Convert case to use flag comparison" on offending switch statements.
 These statements will be replaced with pattern matching case statements containing the matching `HasFlag` checks.
+On older versions of .NET where `HasFlag` does not exist, a comparison using bitwise AND will be generated instead.

 **Incorrect Code:**